First United Methodist Church seeks to be a church that goes out into the world to serve others. Below are some of the ways we strive to do so.

 Red: World Projects, Goal: $1/member.
 So far we have contributed money to the Global Aids fund and a mission in Ukraine.
-We are close to reaching our goal in this category.

 Orange: United States Projects, Goal: $1/member.
-We have not started contributing to this category yet this year.

 Green: World Hunger & Poverty Relief, Goal: $6/member.
 So far we have contributed to the Souper Bowl of Caring and our local food pantry.

 Indigo: Iowa Annual Conference Parish Development Projects, Goal: $1/member.
 We have contributed to Iglesia Vida Nueva and the Ames Korean UMC.
-We have completed our giving in this category for 2014.

 Purple: Special Sundays of the United Methodist Church.
 You can find out more about this category in the “Special Sundays” section.